kushal-omer-project/A-Time-Series-Machine-Learning-Approach-to-Predicting-Stock-Returns-/README.md

-# Stock Market Prediction Engine
+# A Time-Series Machine Learning Approach to Predicting Stock Returns​

 > **Machine Learning System for Stock Market Analysis and Prediction using XGBoost and LightGBM**